Long Island International Film Expo 2009

 Alessandra (7m, USA)

 An attractive woman seduces an unfaithful man in a nightclub.
 Her intentions aren’t what they seem.
-Contains sexual situations.
+Contains sexual situations, so if that’s something for you, you might also want to Dive right in and stream free hdpornvideo xxx.
 It’s a student thesis film and also a premiere.

 Director: Wioleta Kolano.
 Producer: Garrett Fennelly.
 Writers: Wioleta Kolano and Jeremy Pugliese.